The Best of East & Southern Africa

 Maasai Mara, Kenya

-The inspired creation of Sir Richard Branson, Mahali Mzuri is a state-of-the-art tented camp whose futuristic, fabulously comfortable and innovative— yet very African.The camp, graced with an infinity pool and a wealth of Bransonesque touches, is located next to one of the Mara’s prime game-viewing areas, much frequented during the great migration.
+The inspired creation of Sir Richard Branson, Mahali Mzuri is a futuristic state-of-the-art tented camp that is fabulously comfortable and innovative — yet very African.The camp, graced with an infinity pool and a wealth of Bransonesque touches, is next to one of the Mara’s prime game-viewing areas.

 To and from Home | Every date is a guaranteed departure